Fall is finally upon us, though you might not be able to tell because the great thermostat in the sky hasn’t been lowered enough yet.

 And what German festival would be complete without polka/oompapa music and chicken dancing?
 Even though our little one is just under 9-months-old, she had a great time “learning” how to do the chicken dance.
 There was even a big chicken walking around to dance and take pictures with.

-All in all, Deutsches Haus does a really great job with their Oktoberfest, and for only $6 per person admission it can make for some very reasonably priced fun for the entire family.
+All in all, Deutsches Haus does a really great job with their Oktoberfest, and for only $8 per person admission it can make for some very reasonably priced fun for the entire family.
+Note: they only accept cash at the gate.
+There are ATMs available but I like to be prepared.

-There may be some people who are hesitant about making the drive from the Northshore to Kenner, it really is worth your time to cross the lake and enjoy some wonderful beer and experience some great food that you may not be able to get but once a year.
+There may be some people who are hesitant about making the drive from the Northshore, it really is worth your time to cross the lake and enjoy some wonderful beer and experience some great food that you may not be able to get but once a year.
 I know we’re glad we did, and I think others will be, too.

 Would you like more information on enjoying fall on the Northshore?
 We’ve got information on festivals, Halloween events, decorating your house for the season and more!
 Come check it out.